-- From the Idle screen, press [⊙] and select Media → Videos → Get New Videos.
-The browser launches and opens the Music & Tones page. - 2.
+- From the Idle screen, press [●] and select Media → Video → Get New Videos.
+The browser launches and opens the TV/Video screen. - 2.
 Follow the on-screen options to select and download a file.

 Video Files

 To play a video file: